ibm-cloud-docs/EventStreams/eventstreams050.md

 # Using the Kafka API
 {: #kafka_using}

-Kafka provides a rich set of API and clients across a broad range of languages.
+Kafka provides a rich set of APIs and clients across a broad range of languages.
+For example:

 * **Kafka's core API (Consumer, Producer, and Admin API)**<br/>
     Use to send and receive messages directly from one or more Kafka topics.
 * **Streams API**<br/>
     A higher level stream processing API to easily consume, transform, and produce events between topics.
 * **Connect API**<br/>
     A framework allowing re-usable or off-the-shelf integrations to stream events into and out of external systems, such as databases.
 * **KSQL**<br/>
     An interface for processing and joining events from topics using an SQL-like syntax.